MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 Detect **anomalous user access patterns** so that you can identify and investigate deviations from expected patterns.
 This involves comparing current user behavior with past behavior to spot anomalies.
 Although it might not be feasible to perform this task manually, you can use threat intelligence tools to do it.
 Invest in **User and Entity Behavior Analytics (UEBA) tools** that collect user behavior from monitoring data and analyze it.
 These tools can often perform predictive analysis that maps suspicious behaviors to potential types of attack.

 **Detect threats during pre-deployment and post-deployment stages.** During the pre-deployment phase, incorporate vulnerability scanning into pipelines and take necessary actions based on the results.
 Post-deployment, continue to conduct vulnerability scanning.
-You can use tools like Defender for Containers, which scans container images.
+You can use tools like Microsoft Defender for Containers, which scans container images.
 Include the results in the collected data.
 For information about secure development practices, see [Recommendations for using safe deployment practices](../operational-excellence/safe-deployments.md).

 **Take advantage of platform-provided detection mechanisms and measures.** For example, Azure Firewall can analyze traffic and block connections to untrusted destinations.
 Azure also provides ways to detect and protect against distributed denial-of-service (DDoS) attacks.